-Assistant Warden, Steffan Walton
+Warden, Steffan Walton

 In the summer of 2016 I found myself drawn south again and spent three weeks helping out at the Bird Observatory.
-Birds were yet again abundant with waders particularly so, the cherry on the top being a dainty Kentish Plover at Pegwell on a glorious summer evening!
+Birds were yet again abundant with waders particularly so, the cherry on the top finding a dainty Kentish Plover at Pegwell on a glorious summer evening!
 What amazed me most though was the incredible invertebrate diversity.
-The ground was a carpet of Common Blues, the air thick with Migrant Hawkers, and the daily emptying of the Moth trap was a veritable smorgasbord of southern species.
+The ground was a carpet of Common Blues, the air thick with Migrant Hawkers, and the daily emptying of the Moth trap was a veritable smorgasbord of southern specialties.
 With a little effort, the hidden gems of Restharrow (moth), Roesel’s Bush Cricket and Willow Emerald Damselfly were discovered.

 With the seed firmly planted I decided to ply my trade as Assistant Warden at Sandwich Bay Bird Observatory in 2017.
 After a fantastic year full of excellent birds i then jumped at the opportunity to become a fully-fledged Warden in August 2018.
 Keep an eye out for me around the Sandwich Bay area and say hi whenever possible.
 You can usually catch me listening out for that elusive Serin in spring along the beach, or just as likely deep in paperwork in the office of the Field Centre.